MarcisGailitis/GCP---Associate-Cloud-Engineer/4 Elastic Google Cloud Infrastructure - Scaling and Automation.md

 VPC peering, in contrast, allows private connectivity across two VPC networks, regardless of whether they belong in the same project or organization.

-Each VPC network will have firewall rules, defining which traffic is allowed/denied b/w networks.
-For VPC peering to be established, the 1st network’s admin needs to peer its network with 2nd network, and 2nd network’s admin needs to peer it with 1st network.
+Each VPC network will have firewall rules, defining which traffic is allowed/denied b/w the networks.
+For VPC peering to be established, the 1st network’s admin needs to peer its network with the 2nd network, and the 2nd network’s admin needs to peer it with the 1st network.
 When both peering connections are created, the VPC peering session becomes active and routes are exchanged.
 This allows VMs to communicate using private IP addresses.

 VPC  peering is a decentralized approach to multi-project networking, as each VPC network may remain under the control of separate admin groups and maintain its global firewall and routing tables.